-Note: Note that the year should appear next to the author’s name.
-If you’ve used a pronoun in the lead-in phrase, you must include the author’s name in the in-text citation.
+APA style references are cited in-text using an author–date citation system.
+The year should appear next to the author’s name.
+If you’ve identified the author previously in the sentence, you do not need include the author’s name in the in-text citation, unless you are talking about multiple sources in one paragraph and wish to use an in-text citation to avoid any possible confusion.
 In APA style, the date of publication is very important.
 Researchers want to know you have read the very latest research.
-Note also that any reference that crosses pages would appear like this (pp. 107-8).

-Two Authors – Cite both authors’ names every time, separated by an ampersand (&) when in parenthesis, but “and” when in the actually body of the text.
+Two Authors Cite both authors’ names every time you use them in a sentence or a citation, separated by an ampersand (&) when in parenthesis, but “and” when in the actually body of the text.

 **Note: If two citations share last names, include as many names as necessary until the citations are distinguishable.